muhme/joomla-branches-tester/README.md

   * Choose: *Trust this CA to identify website*
   * Click *OK* and restart your browser

-:point_right: JBT CA certifate is created for 10 years.
+:point_right: JBT CA certificate is created for 10 years.
   JBT server certificate is generated for one year, because modern browsers only accept shorter lifetimes for server (leaf) certificates.
   Certificates generated in the `certs` folder are not deleted when running `scripts/clean` or `scripts/create`.